I Wish (film)

-I Wish (奇跡, Kiseki) is a 2011 Japanese film edited, written, and directed by Hirokazu Kore-eda.
+I Wish (奇跡, Kiseki) is a 2011 Japanese family drama film, edited, written, and directed by Hirokazu Kore-eda.
 This film stars real-life brothers Koki Maeda and Oshiro Maeda, along with veteran actress Kirin Kiki and actor Joe Odagiri.

 I Wish tells the story of two young brothers who got separated and had to live in different cities – one with their father, one with their mother and her parents – and dream of reuniting.